-Meaning of the words Aborigine, Aboriginal & Indigenous Australian What does the word 'Aboriginals' mean?
+Meaning of the words Aborigine, Aboriginal & Indigenous Australian What do the Words Aborigine, Aboriginal and Indigenous Mean?

 The word "Aborigines" is usually used to refer to the original native people of an area before the arrival of invading or colonizing people from elsewhere.
 It is derived from the Latin word aborīginēs which was used by the Romans to refer to the people who lived in Italy before they took over the area.
 It is derived from the Latin stem words ab+origine meaning 'from the beginning'.